chazeon/caddylog-bulma/README.md

-# Caddylog: Bulma
+# Caddylog: A Bulma template for caddy's `http.markdown`

-Blog template for caddy's `http.markdown` using Bulma.
+Caddy is a easy-to-use http server that supports Markdown rendering.
+This is a simple template based on Bulma.

 ## Other components